-Want to make a big gift to Cal Poly without touching your bank account?
-Consider giving us real estate.
+Want to make a gift to Cal Poly without touching your bank account?
+Consider giving us real estate, such as a personal residence, vacation home, farm, commercial property or undeveloped land.
 Such a generous gift helps us continue our work for years to come.
 And a gift of real estate also helps you.
-When you give us appreciated property you have held longer than one year, you qualify for a federal income tax charitable deduction.
-You avoid paying capital gains tax.
+When you give Cal Poly appreciated property you have held longer than one year, you qualify for a federal income tax charitable deduction and you may minimize or eliminate capital gains tax.
 And you no longer have to deal with that property's maintenance costs, property taxes or insurance.

 Another benefit: You don't have to hassle with selling the real estate.
 You can deed the property directly to Cal Poly or ask your attorney to add a few sentences in your will or trust agreement.

 You can give real estate to Cal Poly in the following ways:

 An outright gift.
 When you make a gift today of real estate you have owned longer than one year, you qualify for a federal income tax charitable deduction equal to the property's full fair market value.
 This deduction lets you reduce the cost of making the gift and frees cash that otherwise would have been used to pay taxes.
 By donating the property to us, you also eliminate capital gains tax on its appreciation.

 A gift in your will or living trust.
 A gift of real estate through your will or living trust allows you the flexibility to change your mind and the potential to support our students and programs with a larger gift than you could during your lifetime.
 In as little as one sentence or two, you can ensure that your support for Cal Poly continues after your lifetime.